CQCL/pytket-docs/manual/manual_zx.rst

 Creating Diagrams
 -----------------

 Let's start by making the standard diagram for the qubit teleportation algorithm to showcase the capacity for mixed quantum-classical diagrams.
-Assuming that the Bell pair will be written in as initialised ancillas rather than open inputs, we just need to start with a diagram with just one quantum input and one quantum output.
+Assuming that the Bell pair will be written in as initialised ancillae rather than open inputs, we just need to start with a diagram with just one quantum input and one quantum output.

 .. jupyter-execute::